- Research and identify relevant events and details

 Note: If students have not finished their rough drafts at the end of class time, you may choose to assign them for homework.

 Day 3: Revise and Edit

-Step 7: Use peer groups you have predetermined for peer editing.
+Step 7: Divide students into the predetermined peer groups for peer editing.
 You may need to guide peer-editing sessions depending upon your students' age and experience.
-I have my students use the Student Publishing Checklist (PDF).
+I have my students use the Student Publishing Checklist printable to complete this section.

 Day 4: Publishing the Articles

 Step 8: Have students type their articles in the computer lab or on classroom computers using a word processing program.
 These articles will fit nicely into the newspapers students will make in Lesson 3: Front-Page News if they're created in single or double columns.
 I model the page setup on my computer first before students begin.
 In keeping with the look of 1912, my students will normally choose a size 12 or 14 traditional-style font, like Times New Roman, in italics.
 Monitor the students as they type their articles, helping as necessary.

 Step 9: When students finish typing their articles, have them print the articles in black and white.
 Collect all of the articles and set them aside for Lesson 3.

 I've had great success teaching this lesson with students at all ability levels.
 As always, adapt it to your classroom by varying the length and depth of the article you would expect from students who may not write proficiently.
 For example, I may work with a student just becoming familiar with English to produce five sentences instead of five paragraphs.